 - the fire is at least 2.5 metres away from:

-- other flammable and combustible materials (organic and inorganic) on the property and on adjacent properties, including vegetation
+- other flammable and combustible materials (organic and inorganic) on the property and upon adjacent properties, including vegetation

 - every property boundary and the outermost projection of any nearby buildings or structures

-- the fire is not under a roof or other covering; Fires on balconies are not permitted, other than a gas barbeque where not causing smoke or odour nuisance
+- the fire is not under a roof or other covering

-- the fire is made using only clean, dry, properly seasoned wood or charcoal or other smokeless fuel such as gas
+- the fire is made using only clean, dry, properly seasoned wood, charcoal, ethanol or smokeless fuel such as gas

 - painted or treated wood, plastics or any other rubbish must not be burnt as these emit hazardous chemicals

 - no burning vegetation from the garden, damp wood, toxic material or waste.It is illegal to take wood from a park, natural area or waterway

 - a responsible person over the age of 18 is in attendance at the fire at all times and until the time that the fire is completely extinguished